scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 In conclusion, in comparison to today's Internet, the SCION's data plane pushes some of the responsibilities away from routers onto end hosts (such as selecting paths or reacting to failures).
 This contributes to creating a data plane that is more efficient and scalable, and that does not require routers with specialised routing table lookup hardware.
-Routers validate network paths so that packets are only forwarded on previously authorized packets.
+Routers validate network paths so that packets are only forwarded on previously authorized paths.

 ### Required Dependencies
 The data plane is generally decoupled from the control plane.
 In order to be able to transmit data, end hosts need to fetch path information from their AS control plane.
-In addition, some operations (as path revocation) require the data plane to be able to use an authenticated control-plane mechanism, as SCMP.
+In addition, some operations (such as path revocation) require the data plane to be able to use an authenticated control-plane mechanism, as SCMP.

 Path information is assumed to be fresh and validated by the control plane, which in turns relies on the PKI for validation.
 The data plane, therefore, relies on both the control plane and indirectly on the SCION PKI in order to function.